Redshift standalone (.rs)

 Download and review frames

-If you prefer more control over what to download and when, you can also download your frames manually.
-To do that, just turn off auto download switch in renderBeamer settings and go to the “downloads” tab.
+If you prefer more control over what to download and when you can also download your frames manually.
+To do that, just turn off the auto download switch in renderBeamer settings and go to the “downloads” tab.
 Next, select the desired render output using a checkbox, and click the download button.

 Once files for the selected job are listed, just roll down the list and select the files you’d like to download using checkboxes.
 Next, use the same download button.